top of page

 ASG Archives and Records Center

-Records Management guidance to government offices about creating, controlling, storing and preserving archives and destroying temporary records and non-records is also done in accordance with local and national laws.
-Visit us at Tafuna, Tutuila, American Samoa or call for an appointment at 684-699-6848.
+Records Management guidance to government offices about the cycle f creating, controlling, storing and preserving archives or destroying temporary records and non-records is also done in accordance with local and national laws.
+Visit us at Tafuna Village, Tutuila Island, American Samoa or call for an appointment at 684-699-6848.

 637983328676430000_edited_edited_edited.